ahmetson/client-lib/README.md

 The client is the socket that connects to the
 Handler Instances.

+> Tested with zmq.ROUTER and zmq.REP.
+> To test with other sockets, add them in the `handler-lib`.

 ## Rules
 * Client has options
 * - *timeout* &ndash; of the request in milliseconds